 With the aid of an in-house mentor and detailed preparation kit, teams spend time together in the weeks preceding the Management Challenge to develop their skills, get to know each other’s strengths and weaknesses and develop processes and strategies for the Challenge Day.

 There is a real-world based “Pre-Challenge Task” that encourages teams to work together on a meaningful project prior to the Challenge Day.
-In 2017, a large percentage of these “Pre-Challenge Task Projects” actually received council support and funding and went on to be delivered as real community projects.
+In previous years, a large percentage of these “Pre-Challenge Task Projects” actually received council support and funding and went on to be delivered as real community projects.

 Detailed debriefs and feedback on overall performance and achievement on specific tasks, from professional facilitators, provide the basis for application of learning outcomes to the workplace.

-The best performing team in each region go on to compete in the Australasian final which will be held in conjunction with the Local Government Professionals Australia National Congress in August 2018 in Canberra.
-The winner of the Australasian final will be announced at the National Congress Gala Awards Dinner in Canberra.
+The best performing team in each region go on to compete in the Australasian final which will be held in conjunction with the Local Government Professionals Australia National Congress in August 2019.
+The winner of the Australasian final will be announced at the National Congress Gala Awards Dinner.

 Anyone!
 You don’t have to be a manager to enter – the Management Challenge is about developing people, including future leaders!
 The many thousands of local government employees who have participated in the Management Challenge have demonstrated that almost any local government officer with the right attitude will take away enduring benefits from the experience.